 • cluster_shards_limit{cluster=“mycluster.local”,shard_type=“flash”} 50.0

-The ‘bdb_shards_used’ metric displays the used shard count by database and by shard type (ram / flash).
-Examples:
+The bdb_shards_used metric displays the used shard count by database and shard type.

 • bdb_shards_used{bdb=“2”,cluster=“mycluster.local”,shard_type=“ram”} 86.0